Geo-Joy/geo-joy.github.io/content/post/basics-to-get-started-with-tensorflow.md

 # 5. What are placeholders
  - A placeholder is a promise to provide a value later.
+ - Use the **feed_dict** parameter in **tf.session.run()** to set the placeholder tensor.
+ - They are initially empty and are used to feed in the actual raining examples.
+ - Need to declare the required type as **tf.float32** and shape as optional.

 # 6. What are variables
+ - They need to be initialized
  - Values that keeps on changing
  - They are in memory buffers
+ - use **tf.global_variables_initializer** to initialize the variables before running the session.

+# 7.TensorFlow Graphs
+ - Graphs are sets of connected nodes(vertices)
+ - THe connections are referred to as edges.
+ - In TensorFlow each node is an operation with possible inputs that can supply some output.
+ - Its like we construct a graph and execute it.